 In code that performs different computations depending on the value of an enumeration, ensure that each possible enumeration value is covered, or provide a default that raises an error or exception.

-Use an enumerated type to select from a limited set of choices and use tools that statically detect omissions of possible values in an enumeration
+Use an enumerated type to select from a limited set of choices and use tools that statically detect omissions of possible values in an enumeration.
+For languages with a complete enumeration abstraction this is the compiler.

 6.5.6 Implications for language design and evolution